-In 2014, the NC has made assessment for the appointment of two (2) directors and re-appointment of four (4) directors and was convinced that both the new appointments and re-appointment of directors would assist in achieving a mix of Board members that represents a diversity of backgrounds and experiences that would best complement the current Board effectiveness.
+In 2015, the NC has made assessment for the appointment of two (2) directors and re-appointment of one (1) director and was convinced that both the new appointments and re-appointment of directors would assist in achieving a mix of Board members that represents a diversity of backgrounds and experiences that would best complement the current Board effectiveness.

-For 2014, the Board has adopted a self-evaluation to evaluate the performance of the Board and its committees.
+For 2015, the Board has adopted a self-evaluation to evaluate the performance of the Board and its committees.
 The purpose of the evaluation is to determine whether the Board and its committees are functioning effectively and to increase the effectiveness of the Board.
 By including individual Directors, the evaluation is intended to capitalise on the strengths that each director brings to the Board and enhance each Director's contribution.

-The Nomination Committee meets at least once a year and during the financial year 2014, the committee met five (5) times and the attendance of the members are as follows:-
+The Nomination Committee meets at least once a year and during the financial year 2015, the committee met four (4) times and the attendance of the members are as follows:-

-Members Attendance and Number of Meetings Tan Sri Dato' Mohd Sheriff bin Mohd Kassim - Chairman 5/5 Muhammad Afaq Khan 4/5 Adhha' Amir bin Dato' Abdullah (appointed on 2 December 2014) 1/1 Osman Tarique Morad - Deputy Chairman 5/5 (appointed on 17 February 2015) Datuk Ishak Imam Abas (appointed on 17 February 2015) - Wasim Akhtar Saifi (resigned on 31 October 2014) 4/4 Neeraj Swaroop - Deputy Chairman (resigned on 17 February 2015) 4/5 c) Audit Committee
+Members Attendance and Number of Meetings Tan Sri Dato' Mohd Sheriff bin Mohd Kassim - Chairman 4/4 Osman Tarique Morad - Deputy Chairman (appointed on 17 February 2015 and resigned on 18 November 2015) 4/4 Mahendra Gursahani - Deputy Chairman 1/1 (appointed on 18 November 2015) Adhha' Amir bin Dato' Abdullah 4/4 Datuk Ishak Imam Abas (appointed on 17 February 2015) 3/3 Neeraj Swaroop - Deputy Chairman (resigned on 17 February 2015) - Muhammad Afaq Khan (resigned on 13 August 2015) - c) Audit Committee